 8. Captain Boomerang

-Captain Boomerang also appeared as a member of the Suicide Squad on Arrow, and appeared in the Suicide Squad live action film - a sequel to which is currently in the works.
+Captain Boomerang also appeared as a member of the Suicide Squad on Arrow, and appeared in the Suicide Squad live-action film, along with its upcoming sequel.

 7. Weather Wizard

 Who but Weather Wizard could challenge the combined might of Superman and the Quik Bunny?

 But seriously, One of the things that makes Mark (or Marco, since the 'New 52') Mardon such a great villain is his crossover appeal.
 His weather manipulation abilities make him one of the most powerful Rogues, and having challenged at least three Flashes - even playing a part in the death of Bart Allen - he's also proven his chops in ways few others have.